fwsGonzo/barebones/README.md

 ## Future work

 - Build a proper cross-compiler locally and use it to build this project with
     - Without a proper cross-compiler you can experience all sorts of strange issues when you start adding large C/C++ standard library support
 - Create simple page tables and directly enter long mode (64-bit)
+    - If you create an issue about this I will drop in 64-bit long mode support.
+32-bit is not what all the modern desktops out there are using right now!

 ## Validate output

-Output should match
+./run.sh output should match:
 ```
 ------------------
 Hello OSdev world!